Advisement Committee & Formulation of a Program of Study

 The faculty advisory/examination committee shall have a minimum of FOUR graduate faculty members including:

 - Your faculty advisory chair

-- Two or three department faculty members from the area of your research
+- One or two department faculty members from the area of your research

 - The remaining faculty member(s) outside the area* of your research